-To add an estimate, use the Inspector.
-Then, to see actions that fit into the time available to you, set the Duration filter when creating a custom perspective.
+To add an estimate, use the Inspector or the Estimate column in the action outline.
+Then to see actions that fit into the time available to you, use the Estimate filter in the View Bar.

 Flagging

 When you're ready to get to work, you'll likely find yourself with quite a few things you could work on.
 If it's too much to concentrate on at once, you can flag certain items as being especially important to you right now.